-Enjoy a night at the drive-in!
+Enjoy a night under the stars at the drive in movies!

 Lehigh Valley's Drive-Ins are both open!
 Please check with each venue to learn more about their health & safety practices.

 Open 7 days a week!
 Gates open at 7 p.m. on Friday, 6 p.m. on Saturday & 7:30 p.m.
 Sunday–Thursday.
 Admission is $10 for adults and $7 for children ages 3-12.
 Admission includes a double feature.

 - Through July 30 - Screen 1: “The Karate Kid” (PG) at 8:50 p.m. and “Talladega Nights: The Ballad of Ricky Bobby” (PG-13) at 11:15 p.m.

 - Through July 30 - Screen 2: “Twister” (PG-13) 8:55 p.m. and “Gremlins” (PG) at 11:05 p.m.

 Showtimes are approximate, arrive early!
 Admission is $10 for adults and $7 for Children 12 & under; free for children ages 2 yrs & under.
 Admission includes a double feature.